ksanu1998/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I graduated with Master of Science Computer Science from `University of Southern California` ('24), and Bachelor of Technology in Computer Science and Engineering from `Indian Institute of Technology Dharwad` ('21).
-I worked on systems for ML research as a Project Associate - I at DREAM:Lab, CDS, `Indian Institute of Science`.
-I am a recipient of several accolades such as J N Tata Endowment Scholarship, NSF Travel Grant, Gift Award and Travel Grant by Tata Education and Development Trust.
+* Graduated with Master of Science Computer Science from `University of Southern California` ('24), and Bachelor of Technology in Computer Science and Engineering from `Indian Institute of Technology Dharwad` ('21).
+* Worked on systems for ML research as a Project Associate - I at DREAM:Lab, CDS, `Indian Institute of Science`.
+* Recipient of several accolades such as J N Tata Endowment Scholarship, NSF Travel Grant, Gift Award and Travel Grant by Tata Education and Development Trust.

 <!-- I graduated with a Master of Science in Computer Science from University of Southern California</a>, during which I was a Research Assistant and Course Producer for graduate-level ML courses, supervised by Prof. <a href="https://vatsalsharan.github.io/">Vatsal Sharan</a>.
 I worked as a Machine Learning Software Intern at <a href="https://www.degirum.ai/">DeGirum Corp.</a> Earlier I worked on systems for ML research at <a href="https://iisc.ac.in/">Indian Institute of Science</a> as a Project Associate, advised by Prof. <a href="http://cds.iisc.ac.in/faculty/simmhan/">Yogesh Simmhan</a>.
 Prior to that I graduated with a Bachelor of Technology in Computer Science and Engineering from <a href="https://www.iitdh.ac.in/">Indian Institute of Technology Dharwad</a>, where I worked on FL, advised by Prof. <a href="https://bnbharath.wordpress.com/">B N Bharath</a>.
 I am a recipient of several accolades such as J N Tata Endowment Scholarship, NSF Travel Grant, Gift Award and Travel Grant by Tata Education and Development Trust.<br><br> -->